jemmy512/book-notes/CS/refactoring-2.md

     4. Restrict the visibility of the variable.
         * Sometimes it’s not possible to prevent access to the variable.
 If so, it may be useful to detect any remaining references by renaming the variable and testing.
     5. Test.
-    6. If the value of the variable is a record, consider Encapsulate Record (162).
+    6. If the value of the variable is a record, consider `Encapsulate Record`.

 * Example
     ```js